chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/RNG/RNG_MultiRNG/readme.txt

 @par Example Description

-This example guides you through the HAL API different configuration steps to ensure 32-bit long random numbers generation by RNG peripheral.
+This example guides you through the different configuration steps by mean of HAL API to ensure RNG random 32bit numbers generation.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.